xtylo/NotificationTestNet/Readme.md

 - Supporting multiple notification channels (Email, SMS, Push)
 - Tracking notification history and failures

+# Changes Since Initial Submission

+Based on reviewer feedback, the following were addressed:

+- **Async notification processing**: messages are now enqueued and dispatched asynchronously via `INotificationQueue` + `NotificationWorker` (BackgroundService), decoupling the API request from notification delivery.
+- **Fault tolerance**: each channel send retries up to 3 times with backoff; failures are logged per-channel without affecting other channels/users; the worker survives a failed job and continues processing the queue.
+- **Unit test coverage**: expanded to cover the queue, worker, job processor, dispatcher (including retry, multi-channel, and unsupported-channel scenarios), and message validation edge cases (whitespace body, nonexistent category).

 # Architecture

 The solution follows Clean Architecture principles: